jeffcooperr/sbltr/README.md

 <div style="font-size: 1em;">
   <ol>
-    <li>Clone the following repository in terminal or in a preferred IDE: <a href="https://github.com/jeffcooperr/sbltr.git">https://github.com/jeffcooperr/sbltr.git</a></li>
+    <li>Clone the following repository in your terminal or in a preferred IDE: <a href="https://github.com/jeffcooperr/sbltr.git">https://github.com/jeffcooperr/sbltr.git</a></li>
     <li>Create a file named <code>sbltr-c125d-firebase-adminsdk-fbsvc-d691b459c6.json</code> in the folder <code>sbltr</code> with the following contents:</li>
   </ol>
   <a>Note: One of our team members will give you the correct credentials if you are meant to have access.</a>